-SUPRA Council Elections
+SUPRA Council elections

-The General Election and Equity Elections are often held simultaneously, while casual vacancies are filled throughout the year as they occur.
+The General Election and Equity Officer elections are often held simultaneously, while casual vacancies are filled throughout the year as they occur.

 The General Election

-Equity Officer Elections
+Equity Officer elections

 No single person may hold more than one Equity Office, or an Equity Office and a position as a General Councillor.
 Nominees may submit a nomination for both General Councillor and an Equity Office, but upon success of attaining an Equity Office that nominee will be removed from the list of nominees to General Council.

 Candidates will then be asked to leave the room, and a secret ballot will be conducted.
-As No Candidate is an option, meaning that Councillors can vote to have all or some of the vacancies remain unfilled, there is no guarantee of filling a position by default.
+As ‘No Candidate’ is an option, meaning that Councillors can vote to have all or some of the vacancies remain unfilled, there is no guarantee of filling a position by default.

 Both successful and unsuccessful nominees will be invited to attend the remainder of the Council meeting.